Fall 2025

 Advanced Fiction Writing

-R 524 is the graduate-level fiction workshop for MFA students.
+WR 524 is the graduate-level fiction workshop for MFA students.
 Our primary text will be student work.
 This term we will pay close attention to clarity and precision, essential ingredients in the creative endeavor, both of which allow truth and beauty to emerge on the page.
 What can we dial up or tone down in our work to present the most impactful, precisely distilled versions of our stories?
 In addition to workshopping student work, we will read and discuss one published short story every week.
+Note: enrollment in this course is limited to graduate students who have been accepted into OSU's MFA in Creative Writing Program for fiction; other MFA students wishing to enroll must have instructor approval in advance.

 WR 540, section 1